thorchain/thornode/test/README.md

 #### Actors
 The smoke tests generate the following `Actors` for executing transactions against the statechain:

-##### Bank
+##### Faucet
 The Binance faucet that funds the master account.

 ##### Master
-The master is funded by the bank.
+The master is funded by the faucet.
 The master account then seeds all other actors.
 There is only a single master account.

 ##### Admin
 An admin is what performs all admin transactions (memos prefixed with `ADMIN:`).